puppetlabs/best-practices/scaling-puppet-enterprise.md

 ### Alternate Options

-In order to mediate a known spike in JRuby use for pluginsync, you can use bulk_pluginsync which avoids the need to use pluginsync by having your agent installation script download a tarball of the plugins from your master and extract it into place before installing the agent.
+In order to mediate a known spike in JRuby use for pluginsync, you can use bulk_pluginsync which reduces the need to use pluginsync by having your agent installation script download a tarball of the plugins from your master and extract it into place before installing the agent.
 Bulk_pluginsync can be used in the following ways:

 1. PE2019.0 - enabled by default
 2. PE2018.1.5+ - Can be enabled https://puppet.com/docs/pe/2018.1/pe_enhancements.html#nix-bulk-plugin-sync-with-the-install-script-2018-1-5